Techspired/license_checker_for_github_action/README.md

 `dart_license_checker --fail-on-copyleft`

 In conjunction with `--only-copyleft` or `--fail-on-copyleft` flag, you might want to ignore some libraries.
-To do this use `--ignore`:
+To do this use `--ignores`:

 `dart_license_checker --fail-on-copyleft --ignores 'nm, lib2'`